 The Best Cloud Storage Services to Share Files Online

 Some cloud storage providers are better than others for sharing large files, especially media files.
 For the best experience, look for a provider that offers ample storage, fast upload and download speeds, and customizable sharing settings.
-Our three favorite options for sharing large files online are listed below.
+Our five favorite options for sharing large files online are listed below.

 1. pCloud — Best Cloud Storage Service for Sharing Large Video Files